SN 2023ixf -- an average-energy explosion with circumstellar medium and a precursor: Origin of the CSM around SN 2023ixf progenitor and origin of the pre-SN outburst

+While the interesting region of the axion parameter space appears to conflict with bounds from GW170817 and SN1987A $\gamma$-ray observations, these two probes are based on single events (unlike the constraints from low-energy SNe or diffuse $\gamma$-ray observations).
+Since all astrophysical systems have inherent uncertainties --\,which can certainly affect bounds at a factor of a few level\,-- it is always preferable to have multiple probes covering the same region of parameter space.

 The interaction of SN ejecta with the external layers of the star and the dense CSM can also produce high-energy cosmic rays, neutrinos and gamma-rays, a possibility recently studied by~\citet{2024arXiv240918935K}.
 In fact, similar processes may take place also after the energy injection due to axions.
-Moreover, while in this section we discussed only the phenomenology of massive axions, which can decay on route into gamma-rays, another possibility is that much lighter particles can convert into gamma-rays in the magnetic fields of the progenitor stars~\citep{Manzari:2024jns}, if these fields are strong enough.
+Moreover, while in this section we discussed only the phenomenology of massive axions, which can decay on route into gamma-rays, another possibility is that much lighter particles can convert into gamma-rays in the magnetic fields of the progenitor stars~\citep{2024PhRvL.133u1002M}, if these fields are strong enough.

-In summary, observations of SNe during their early hours can probe uncharted regions for axions and other exotic particles.
-With advancements in transient observation facilities, a new window for investigating novel physics may soon open.
+In summary, observations of SNe during their early hours can probe interesting regions for axions and other exotic particles.
+With advancements in transient observation facilities, a new window for investigating novel physics may soon open, encompassing an entire class of events rather than relying on single ones.
 However, as noted at the beginning of this section, properly characterising the injected energy is intricate, and all these possibilities deserve further detailed studies, which we leave for future work.